 2. Atlas Access & Women’s Access

 You have the v-tail frame for deep snow tracking.
-Then, there are two front points and two side teeth under the toe for uphill grip and four angeled ice tips on the heel cleat for downhill grip.
+Then, there are two front points, two side teeth under the toe for uphill grip, and four angeled ice tips on the heel cleat for downhill grip.
 For support, the easy Wrapp Trail binding requires a quick tug for a secure fit.
-As a bonus, this snowshoe also offers a heel lift to reduce strain on the calf for those steep uphill climbs.
+This snowshoe also offers a heel lift to reduce strain on the calf for those steep uphill climbs.

 Our reviewer was particularly impressed by the ease and fit of the binding, the lack of kicked-up snow, and the helpful heel lift.